-The nearly 300 Covenant registered Creation Care Teams guide their parishes, schools, and religious communities in theological reflection/study on creation-care and help them learn how their consumer choices impact our common home and our more vulnerable neighbors.
+The over 400 Covenant-registered Creation Care Teams guide their parishes, schools, and religious communities in theological reflection/study on creation-care and help them learn how their consumer choices impact our common home and our more vulnerable neighbors.

 St. John Neumann Church in Reston, Virginia, was recently honored by the Faith Alliance for Climate Solutions (FACS) with the first-ever Sustainability Champion Award in the “Congregation” category.
 The award recognized outstanding efforts of individual congregations “to advocate, host events, spread awareness, and be stewards of the environment.”
 FACS is a regional, nonpartisan group in Northern Virginia that works with congregations of all faiths to sound an ethical and spiritual call to protect the earth and its inhabitants.
 St. John Neumann's Care for Our Common Home Ministry has been collaborating with FACS for the last two years.
 Members of the ministry were on hand and honored to receive the award at FACS’s recent sustainability showcase.